 Note to recent LSA graduates: Our services, including coaching, are designed for currently enrolled LSA undergraduate students.
 If you are a recent LSA graduate, we are happy to recommend other university services and resources that are able to best serve your needs.
-Visit Your Post-Grad Launch page for information about how to connect to both U-M and non-U-M career services that are accessible to you post-graduation.
+Visit the Hub's Your Post-Grad Launch page for information about how to connect to both U-M and non-U-M career services that are accessible to you post-graduation.
 This page also includes helpful resources on launching into this next chapter of your life.

 There are a couple of ways in which you can meet individually with a coach:

 Drop-in coaching is a great opportunity to make meaningful progress toward your professional goals within a shorter period of time.
 It’s a great option, especially if you are a little pressed for time and are looking for support in real-time.
 For example, if you have a grad school, internship, or job application due in a week, drop-in coaching is ideal for situations like these.

 Drop-in coaching sessions are 25 minutes, and are offered on Thursdays from 9:00-11:45 a.m.
 No scheduled appointment is necessary—you may meet with a different coach each time (don’t fret, they’re all great!).
 To allow for a safe yet productive coaching session, all Hub drop-in coaching will continue to happen virtually.